abanoubha/agpeya/README.md

 So, the app must...

 - be easy to use and navigate
-- be availabe to almost all Android smartphones; support Android 5.1 (2014) up to Android 14 (2023, latest)
+- be available to almost all Android smartphones; support Android 5.1 (2014) up to Android 14 (2023, latest)
 - use less disk space; app size is ~1.3 MB

 ## Roadmap | timeline of release versions with tasks